BayramovaNazrin/bobby-tables-profile-form/README.md

 # Bobby Tables Profile Form

 ## 📝 Description
 This project demonstrates secure user input handling in PHP for a profile creation form.
 It validates user inputs to prevent security vulnerabilities, inspired by the **Bobby Tables** comic.
+It is project from CodeAcademy.

 ## 🚀 Installation
 1. Clone the repository: